-If you’re a citizen of the UK, Australia, or another EU country, then you already have most of the benefits that a Maltese passport can offer you.
-If you’re a US citizen looking to renounce your American citizenship and get an EU passport instead, then you need to consider how an EU passport may lock you into another tax system in the future.
+If you’re a citizen of the UK, Australia, or another European country, then you already have most of the benefits that a Maltese passport can offer you.

-On the other hand, Maltese citizenship by investment might be a great idea for someone from China, Russia, or the Middle East.
+On the other hand, Maltese CBI might be a great idea for someone from China, Russia, or the Middle East.

 If you’re from one of those countries, then a Maltese passport has two major benefits.
 First, it will allow you to access the lifestyle benefits of living in Europe, such as greater educational and work opportunities.
 Second, it’s likely a more valuable passport than the one that you currently have.

-However, this doesn’t mean that all Westerners should write off Malta’s citizenship by investment.
-If you’re from the US, for instance, you may prefer the EU’s social services to the paltry safety net that you have at home.
+However, this doesn’t mean that all Westerners should write off Malta’s CBI.
+If you’re from the US, for instance, you may prefer Europe’s social services to the paltry safety net that you have at home.

 Do a CBI and a second residence combo.
 This is our classic belt and suspenders strategy.
 The reality is that it’s much easier – and less expensive – to get St. Lucian citizenship and then get a European residence permit to get the same benefits that a Maltese passport would bring you.

 Become a naturalized citizen of Malta instead.
-As a follow-up on the Maltese residence program, after you’ve been a resident for at least six years, you could apply for the Maltese passport by way of naturalization.
-This would cost you much, much less.
-Of course, you would need to have genuine ties to the country and to have lived in Malta for four out of the six years.
+As a follow-up on the Maltese Permanent Residence Program (MPRP), after you’ve been a resident for long enough, you could apply for the Maltese passport by way of naturalization.
+This would cost you much, much less — though it may take awhile.
+Of course, you would need to have genuine ties to the country and to have lived in Malta for five years.

 Get a passport by ancestry.
-If you’re in search of an EU passport specifically, then you may want to consider whether you have access to other means of acquiring a European passport.
+If you’re in search of a European passport specifically, then you may want to consider whether you have access to other means of acquiring one.

-If you’re a discerning investor, you should be fully aware of Malta’s location on the map as well as its citizenship by investment program.
+If you’re a discerning investor, you should be fully aware of Malta’s location on the map as well as its CBI program.

-Since Cyprus canceled its program in November of this year, Malta is now the only country in the European Union that offers citizenship by investment, and it is the only country that does so in the Schengen Area.
-Therefore, if you acquire Maltese citizenship by investment, you can travel freely throughout the majority of Europe.
+Malta is the only country that offers CBI in the Schengen Area.
+Therefore, if you acquire Maltese citizenship, you can travel freely throughout the majority of Europe.

-That, obviously, is one of the main draws of this program that was initially created in November 2013 when the Maltese Government amended its citizenship laws to provide a framework to create a citizenship by investment program.
+This program was initially created in November 2013 when the Maltese Government amended its citizenship laws to provide a framework to create a CBI program.

-Today, the program allows investors who make a contribution to Malta’s Government Fund, purchase or rent property, and make a charitable donation to become Maltese citizens through investment, provided they meet other criteria set forth by the Maltese government.
+Today, the program allows investors who make a contribution to Malta’s Government Fund, an investment in government-sanctioned bonds or stocks, and a real estate investment to become Maltese citizens through investment, provided they meet other criteria set forth by the Maltese government.

-The Maltese program has quickly become the most exclusive citizenship by investment program in the world.
+The Maltese program has quickly become the most exclusive CBI program in the world.

 Up to 2020, Malta has raised €1.5 billion in investments and has issued more than 1,000 passports, mostly to Russian, British, and Ukrainian nationals.

-The most recent updates to the program (November 2020) have seen the minimum investment for those foreigners who wish to obtain their citizenship in just one year increase from €650,000 to €750,000.
-With the added property purchase or rental and the new donation requirement, that puts the total investment over $1 million USD.
+The November 2020 updates have seen the minimum investment for those foreigners who wish to obtain their citizenship in just one year increase from €650,000 to €750,000.

-Sure, you can now invest the lower amount of €600,000, but then it’s less like citizenship by investment and more like a Golden Visa.
+Sure, you can invest the lower amount of €600,000, but then it’s less like CBI and more like a Golden Visa.

-In fact, whatever option you take will involve a longer wait time than any other citizenship by descent program in the world.
+In fact, whatever option you take will involve a longer wait time than any other citizenship by investment program in the world.

 You could go to one of the Caribbean nations and get a passport within six months, usually much less.
-But with Malta, you’re facing at least a year (if not three) because you actually need to establish connections to the country and spend time living there to do so.
+But with Malta, you’re looking at at least a year (if not three) because you actually need to establish connections to the country and spend time living there to do so.

 Also, there have been instances when people who were convicted of criminal offenses got stripped of their citizenship.